Speakers' Corner, Singapore

-The Speakers' Corner in Singapore is an area located within Hong Lim Park at the Downtown Core district, whereby Singaporeans may demonstrate, hold exhibitions and performances, as well as being able to engage freely in political open-air public speeches, debates and discussions.
-It is based upon the premise of its namesake, Speakers' Corner, which was first launched at Hyde Park, London and has since been established in many other countries with a political system of representative democracy.
+The Speakers' Corner in Singapore is an area located within Hong Lim Park at the Downtown Core district, the only place where Singaporeans may demonstrate, hold exhibitions and performances, as well as being able to engage in political open-air public speeches, debates and discussions, with significant restrictions.
+As a free speech zone, it is named for Speakers' Corner in Hyde Park, London.
+Such free speech zones are found in countries with a political system characterized as an illiberal democracy.

-Launched in 2000, it aims to address the genuine desire by some Singaporeans for lawful outdoor demonstrations and processions as a means of further political expression, without disrupting or hindering the productivity of the country as a whole.
-Singaporeans are also entitled to organise or participate in demonstrations at the Speakers' Corner without having to obtain a police permit.
+Launched in 2000, it aims to address the desire by Singaporeans for lawful outdoor demonstrations and processions as a means of further political expression.
+Only Singaporean citizens are entitled to organise or participate in demonstrations at the Speakers' Corner.

 Hong Lim Park was chosen as it was previously also a popular venue for many election rallies and political speeches during the 1950s and 1960s.
-Furthermore, the park is centrally located within the city-centre, and are well-served by public transport services while being situated at a high public density area.
+Furthermore, the park is centrally located within the city centre, and is well-served by public transport services while being situated in a high public density area.